The BRWA is involved in a number of community initiatives and educational events to help protect the water

 explain the benefits

 of various devices designed to control bank erosion along the river.
-In May 2003, a workshop was held at the

-site of recently installed erosion control devices and provided participants the opportunity to see the
+Previously, a workshop was held at the site of installed erosion control devices and provided participants the opportunity to see the

 designed to redirect the flow of the river and reduce velocities to allow vegetation to establish and stabilize